Maritime History, Archaeology,

 Within the first year of owning lots 22 and 23 in Brunswick Town, Harnett presumably built homes on each lot, one of which was used as a tavern (Watson 2014: 3; see 31BW376*23*3).
 In 1737, he successfully petitioned the General Court in Edenton to establish a ferry across the Cape Fear River.
 The ferry was to operate, "from the place designd for a Towne on the West Side of the River [Brunswick] to a place called the Hauleover; And that he receive the Sum of five Shills for a man & horse and half a Crown for each person and that no person to keep any Ferry within ten miles of the sayd places" (Saunders 1886: 698).
 One year later, the ferry was operational and it is likely that Wharf 04, or an iteration of it, was built sometime between Harnett’s acquisition of lot 23 in 1726 and 1738.

 Before New Inlet was formed by the hurricane of 1761, mariners approaching Cape Fear were required to sail close to the treacherous Frying Pan Shoals at the mouth of the river.
 To avoid any potential mishaps, sailors in small craft could use a narrow section of the sandy peninsula that separated the river and Atlantic Ocean to lighter vessels overland into the river, called the Haulover.
 A high dune near the riverbank located on the east side of the river across from Brunswick, named Sugarloaf, was used as a navigational marker for the haulover.
-This was the site of a former Cape Fear Indian settlement demolished by Roger Moore at the Battle of Big Sugar Loaf in 1725 as a response to an alleged Indian raid on Orton or Kendal plantation (Sprunt 1916: 14).
+This was the site where Col. Maurice Moore attacked the former Cape Fear Indian settlement in 1715.
+The settlement may have been occupied thereafter but was fully demolished by Roger Moore at the Battle of Big Sugar Loaf in 1725 as a response to an alleged Indian raid on Orton or Kendal plantation (Sprunt 1916: 14).

-Col. Maurice Moore acquired 3,000 acres of the Federal Point peninsula including the haulover, and in 1736 transferred 2,640 acres to Col. Thomas Merrick of Wilmington and the rest to John Porter (Jackson 1996: 106-107).
-Merrick operated the ferry until September 1740, when the court also accepted, "the resignation of Col. Merrick as a Ferry Keeper at Brunswick ordered to become effective within a month after this Court," provided it could find a proper person to keep the ferry (Jackson 1996: 179).
+Col. Maurice Moore had acquired 3,000 acres of the Federal Point peninsula including "the Hauleover" in 1725, and in 1736 transferred 2,640 acres to Col. Thomas Merrick of Wilmington and the rest to John Porter (Jackson 1996: 106-107).
+Merrick operated the ferry across the river until September 1740, when the court accepted, "the resignation of Col. Merrick as a Ferry Keeper at Brunswick ordered to become effective within a month after this Court," provided it could find a proper person to keep the ferry (Walker 1958: 16).
 New Hanover County Deed records list John Martindale as the ferryman at Brunswick in 1752.
 Martindale had purchased lot 9 from Maurice Moore in 1735.
 In his will, however he left his wife, Susanna, water lot 26 in Brunswick Town, his real and personal estate, and two slaves, Maria and Peter (McKoy 1969).
-It is possible that Martindale actually settled in the town on lot 26 and operated the ferry after 1740 from that location.
+It is possible that Martindale settled in the town on lot 26 and operated the ferry after 1740 from that location.
 This would suggest that the ferry landing shifted from Wharf 04 to Wharf 03 by the mid-18th century.

 Harnett continued ownership over lot 23 until his death in 1742.
 It is unclear if the property was sold or given to Harnett's son and heir, Cornelius Harnett II, who became a leading merchant, public official, and political leader for North Carolina in the American Revolution.
 While the ferriage likely moved to lot 26 at this time, the tavern Harnett built on lot 23 was a profitable source of income and it's possible that Harnett II continued to oversee operations there as the landowner.
 Wharf 04 and buildings on lot 23 were potentially converted to more suitably accommodate sailors engaging in the bulk shipment of naval stores.
 Sauthier's plan of the port town shows the wharf and associated structures were extant in 1769.